NidalZabade/Interview/Questions/README.md

 - Which better store password in string or char array?

-Ans: char array is better because it can be cleared after use.
+  -Ans: char array is better because it can be cleared after use.

 e.g.